CherryProjects/locale-modules/README.md

 A **Locale Module** is a translation file in which all properties and translations are scoped locally by default.

+## Why?

+modular and reusable translations

+ - No more conflicts
+ - Explicit dependencies
+ - No global scope

+additional features

+ - Automatic extraction of the translations
+ - Information about missing translations across languages (one module)
+ - Default translation (loader can always merge default and current language)
+ - Nested translations

+## Example

 ```js
 /* ./locale/en_US.js */
 export default {